MerchantPug/apugli-docs/docs/types/entity_condition_types/can_take_damage.md

 [Entity Condition Type](../entity_condition_types.md).

-Checks for if the entity is immune to a damage source.
+Checks if the entity is immune to a damage source.

 Type ID: `apugli:can_take_damage`